 Many of us have come to touch on depression and internal crises.
 (Kids and adults alike, with kids being more susceptible.)
-There have always been many propositions and plans on how to keep sane and go through everything.
+Fortunately, propositions and plans on how to keep sane and go through everything are endless.
 The problem is, while we adults might be able to go hiking alone and spend some time by ourselves to clear our heads and feel better, our kids are probably not able to be alone that long.
 Kids aren’t as mindful of their thoughts and feelings, and much of the time they need external help.

 Group games are always great external help; and they go against single-player games in this case, which makes them even better.
-As discussed at length, group games put kids in contact with each other, and help their minds wander to realms outside of solitude and gloom in any form.
+As discussed at length, group games put kids in contact with each other, and help their minds wander to realms outside of loneliness and gloom of any kind.

 Group games have invaluable benefits that can’t be found in solitary play or many other activities.
 They can teach kids the specifics of life in a society, and help them to become better citizens.
 They get kids started on the first steps of teamwork, a much-needed skill in adulthood.
 They provide a perfect opportunity for kids to put their learnings into action.
 If they require physical activity, they will provide a healthy outlet for releasing energy, and help kids maintain a fitter lifestyle in the future.
 And finally, they are one of the greatest strategies to help kids cope with the pandemic.

 Thinking of a daycare to provide your kid with all these benefits?
-Consider Clever.
+Consider a tour of Clever.
 We provide 24/7 care featuring play-based tasks, free play, and much more.
-Don’t hesitate to contact us for any and all questions.
+Don’t hesitate to contact for any and all questions!